 - What happens if I need more than 15 hours of free, voluntary preschool every week?

-Families of children in the year before they are eligible for kindergarten and with certain qualifying factors, are eligible for an additional 15 hours stacked on top of the half-day programming, bringing those children to full-day programming.
+Families of children in the year before they are eligible for kindergarten and with certain qualifying factors, are eligible for an additional 15 hours stacked on top of the half-day programming, pending eligibility confirmation and available funding.

 - Does this mean I can only get 15 hours of preschool every week?